afiq234/FlaskRnAi/README.md

 !!!Still the error is there for now, the problem produced is Test Connection Failed.!!!

+Furthermore, this project is implementing simple AI model, the iris flower identification

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.